Georgina90-x/Luxury-Shoes/TESTING.md

 - Android Phone
 - iPhone 15 Pro

-In addition, the website was tested using Google Chrome Developer Tools device toggle option for mobile development.
+In addition, during development Google Developer Tools were used to make sure the website was built in a mobile friendly manner.

 ### Browser Compatibility